aus-plant-phenomics-network/mccn-engine/README.md

 # mccn-engine
-# README
+## Installing the MCCN and using the demo notebook.

-## _Installing the MCCN and using the demo notebook._
+It is recommended to clone this repository into a pyenv managed virtual environment and install its dependencies with Poetry.

-Here are some of the main steps to install dependencies so you are able to use the MCCN demo notebook.
+Here are some of the main steps to set up your environment so you are able to use the MCCN demo notebook.

 ### 1. Install pyenv and pyenv-virtualenv plugin